walles/exactype/README.md

 * Repeating backspace removes one char too many
 * On multi touch, interpret the second touch as the end of the first and the start of another single touch gesture
+* Make keyboard more responsive when communicating with the input field is slow.